avipars/CS-Resources/mips/notes.md

 Total bits in cache = (size of block * 8 + 1 + tag) * N * 2<sup>set</sup> //in writethrough

+Stack = LIFO

+Queue = FIFO

+Miss – no load to cache
+-	Go to direct main memory
+o	Write into memory directly

+WB = Write Back

+WA = Write Allocate

+WT = Write Through

+LRU = Least Recently Used

+No WA = 	No-write allocate (also called write-no-allocate or write around): data at the missed-write location is not loaded to cache, and is written directly to the backing store.
+In this approach, data is loaded into the cache on read misses only.

+1 Bit = 8 Bytes

+4 Bytes = 1 Word = 32 Bits = 1 Instruction

+2<sup>20</sup> = megabyte

+## Stages

+IF - fetch instruction

+ID - decode instruction

+EX - execute instruction

+MEM - Read memory

+WB - write back (only needed for LW and such commands)